 Visitors to Ireland from outside the European Union (EU) can buy goods in Ireland to take home with them and benefit from tax relief.
 Tax relief is not allowed on services, for example, hotel accommodation, meals or car hire.
 The visitor must provide proof that they are a visitor from outside the EU when making each purchase.
 The proof includes evidence of the place of residence, inbound and outbound flight dates and a signed declaration.

-The Retail Export Scheme operates in two ways.
+The tax relief is provided under the Retail Export Scheme which operates in two ways.

 Tax relief can also be given to EU residents who can provide evidence that they are going to live outside the EU for a period of at least one year.

 In addition to the Retail Export Scheme, retailers can also send directly to the tourist's home (outside the EU only) goods ordered or purchased by them.
 Where this takes place, no tax is payable by the tourist.